orbisius/orbisius-random-name-generator/readme.txt

 * Random Pet Name Generator
 * Random Baby Name Generator
 * Random Domain Name Generator
-* Random random stuff :)
+* Whatever random stuff you can think of :)

 Supported keyword separators: ,;| tab and new line

 = How it works =

-Create a page and insert the shortcode and define the keywords.
+Create a page, insert the shortcode and define the keywords.

-If you want a customization (paid).
-Do contact us
+If you want a customization (paid service)
 <a href="https://orbisius.com/products/wordpress-plugins/orbisius-random-name-generator/?utm_source=orbisius-random-name-generator&utm_medium=readme" title="" target="_blank">contact us</a>

 *You can pass words as a parameter*